ligoj/plugin-vm-azure/README.md

 * Click on "New application registration"
 * Fill the form : Name="ligoj", Application type="Web app / API", Sign-on URL=ligoj URL, can be updated later
 * "Create"
-* Click on the create registration
+* Click on the created registration
 * Copy the "Application ID"
 * Click on "Keys" (right panel)
 * In the "Passwords" panel, fill "Key Description" and "Duration", then "Save"